Admitted Students

 Connect with Your Financial Aid Counselor

 You’ll be assigned a dedicated Student Financial Services counselor based on the first letter of your last name.
-Find your counselor’s contact information below.
+Find your counselor here

 Get to Know Your Options

 Take charge of your future financial aid award thanks to our wide range of opportunities.
-From our GPA-based Tuition Promise program to stipends for non-paying summer internships and campus employment positions as Trustees Ambassadors, resident assistants, teaching assistants, and more, you’ve got a lot to look forward to.
+These include our GPA-based Tuition Promise program, stipends for non-paying summer internships, and campus employment positions such as Trustees Ambassadors, resident assistants, teaching assistants, and more.
+You’ve got a lot to look forward to.

 Suffolk is Committed to Making Education Affordable